ionian-uni-ieee/ieeesb-app/README.md

 Its more important aspect is the fact that the student branch can advertise the SB's events.
 This means that the community will be more self-aware, more people will know about the SB's events and advertisment will be easier and more effortless.

-**In short: We spread knowledge, we make new friends and we meet people we haven't met before in a much more easier way.**
+**In short: We spread knowledge, we make new friends and we meet people we haven't met before in a much more easy way.**

 ## Planned Features